yrmvgh/yiufcrawl/README.md

 * Demigod
     * even higher increase of stats over time
     * lower exp aptitude

+* Lava Orcs
+    * brought back but not modified much yet.

+* Vine Stalkers
+    * haven't changed these much yet, but intend to make a lignify ability, allowing them to lignify or unlignify at will, costing some time and food, but possibly add some interesting strategic choices.

 * Spell casting
     * no more spell caps... now even basic spells can continue to grow in power late in the game.